hyonggu-hwang/hyonggu-hwang.github.io/_pages/research.md

   <summary>Dynamic model of labor supply</summary>
   <br>

-    Before starting graduate school at UIUC Gies, I briefly (for about six months) worked as a research assistant for Professor Alexander Torgovitsky on an econometrics proejct studying whether experiments can validate structural models.
+    Before starting graduate school at UIUC Gies, I briefly (for about six months) worked as a research assistant for Professor Alexander Torgovitsky on an econometrics project studying whether experiments can validate structural models.
     <br>

     I was in charge of reviewing and profiling a program written in Julia that solved a dynamic model of labor supply.
 My report included a summary of this model and a detailed description of how we solved the model using backward induction.
 Although I did not write the original code, I contributed to speeding up the program and choosing the most appropriate non-linear optimization solver and algorithm for our problem.
 Overall, I learned how one can write and solve a behavioral model involving stochastic utility shocks and gained experience in estimating a structural model.